gingerbeardman/proxyconnect/readme.md

 Requires the Registered Users plugin to be installed.

-Requires the cookie domain/path in AuthUser on lines 219, 294 to include both your forum and wolf paths
+Requires the cookie domain/path in wolf/app/models/AuthUser.php on lines 219, 294 to include both your forum and wolf paths.

+The domains used for cookies must be dotted domains, as shown in the example code, as localhost will not work.
+You may also wish to use `'.'.$_SERVER["HTTP_HOST"]` rather than `null` in these bits of code.

 ## INSTALLATION